jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - ✅ Successfully seeded test data with all required columns

 #### Current Challenges
-- ⚠️ Need to apply automated replacements for Supabase references
+- ✅ Applied automated replacements for Supabase references
 - ⚠️ Need to manually update complex cases that cannot be automated
 - ⚠️ Need to test authentication flows with Firebase